jaya-p/mqtt-restapi-adapter/README.md

 # mqtt-restapi-adapter
-adapter between REST API and MQTT implemented on golang
+adapter between REST API and MQTT implemented on golang.